 Interested in Studying Law?

 Preparation for law school begins as soon as the freshman year.
-Students considering law school should meet with the pre-law mentor in order to learn about pathway, how it fits with many majors, elective course offerings, and extracurricular activities.
+Students considering law school should meet with the pre-law mentor in order to learn about the minor, enhances variety of majors, elective course offerings, and extracurricular activities.

 Curriculum